-Cartoon from the wonderful Super Happy Anarcho Fun Pages: www.tangledwilderness.net
+Cartoon from the wonderful Super Happy Anarcho Fun Pages: www.tangledwilderness.net brief news

-Subscribe to Mutiny !
+Subscribe to Mutiny!
 Get the new zine every month, and help us pay for printing and distribution (please!)
 If you can give out extra copies, we can send a number of zines for no charge.

 Name:

 Address:

 Email:

-\$5 (3 months)\$10 (6 months) \$(donation)
+\$5 (3 months) \$10 (6 months) \$ (donation)

-Copies each month:15copies
+Copies each month: 1 5 copies

-Please send well concealed cash only to: PO Box 4 / Enmore / NSW / 2042 / Australia
+ll concealed cash on ore / NSW / 2042 / A 5

-Please write, or email mutineers@graffiti.net about bulk distribution, international orders, if you don't have any money, or for any other special requests.
+Please write, or email myou don' 00 ti.net about bulk distributer, or for any other speci · onal orders, if